Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 View all jobs

 QC Analyst required, based in Cheshire West on a permanent basis.
-Requiring recent, proven industrial experience of Quality Control testing in a fast-paced environment with HPLC and GC experience being advantageous.
+Requiring recent, proven industrial experience of Quality Control testing in a fast-paced environment with HPLC experience required, and GC experience being desirable.

 Title: QC Analyst